Euler Product Asymptotics for Dirichlet $L$-Functions: Introduction

-It is confirmed by Conrad~\cite{Conrad2005} that the GRH for $L(s, \chi)$ is equivalent to~\eqref{RH}.
-As a strengthening of~\eqref{RH}, the DRH asserts the following for the case of Dirichlet $L$-functions. \begin{conjecture}[DRH for Dirichlet $L$-functions] If $\chi \ne \1$ and a complex number $s$ is on the critical line $\Re s = 1/2$ with $m$ the order of vanishing of $L(s, \chi)$, we have
+on the half-plane $\Re(s) > 1/2$.
+Conrad~\cite{Conrad2005} has shown that GRH is equivalent to~\eqref{RH}.
+As a strengthened version of~\eqref{RH}, DRH asserts the following in the case of Dirichlet $L$-functions. \begin{conjecture}[DRH for Dirichlet $L$-functions] If $\chi \ne 1$ and a complex number $s$ is on the critical line~$\Re(s) = 1/2$ with $m$ the order of vanishing of $L(s, \chi)$, we have

-\end{conjecture} This is crisper than the GRH and seems to be far-reaching; for several $L$-functions, extensive numerical experiments (\cite{KimuraKoyamaKurokawa2014,KanekoKoyama2018}) have confirmed the DRH.
-The second moment of $L(s, \chi)$ over $\Q$ is $L(s, \chi^{2})$ for non-principal character $\chi$, so in this case, the second moment hypothesis is satisfied, with a simple pole at $s = 1$ when $\chi$ is quadratic and with neither zeros nor poles on $\Re s = 1$ otherwise.
-The theorem of Conrad~\cite{Conrad2005} tells us that the following two statements are equivalent: the limit in the left hand side of~\eqref{DirichletL} exists for \textit{some} $s$ on $\Re s = 1/2$ and it exists for \textit{every} $s$ on $\Re s = 1/2$.
-This kind of fact seems to be not applicable only for $s$ on $\Re s = 1/2$ but also in the critical strip.
-Moreover the conjecture~\eqref{DirichletL} is known to be equivalent to
+\end{conjecture} The two statements that the limit on the left-hand side of~\eqref{DirichletL} exists for \textit{some} $s$ on $\Re(s) = 1/2$ and that it exists for \textit{every} $s$ on $\Re(s) = 1/2$ are equivalent.
+Moreover, the conjecture~\eqref{DirichletL} is known to be equivalent to

-as is stated in~\cite[Theorem 6.2]{Conrad2005} (in which the modulus $q$ seems to be fixed).
-This is indeed much stronger than what we know under the GRH.
-Case I I of Theorem~\ref{aim} shows that the DRH holds when the remainder term is bounded as~\eqref{Conrad}.
-We point out that that figures illustrating~\eqref{DirichletL} can be found in Section 3 of~\cite{KimuraKoyamaKurokawa2014}.
+This bound is better than what one can reach under GRH.
+Case I I of Theorem~\ref{aim} shows that DRH holds when~the error term in the Prime Number Theorem in arithmetic progressions is bounded as in~\eqref{Conrad}.